Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Magic Key Pass Discounts & Coupons

-There aren’t currently any sales or discounts on Magic Key passes.
+The Walt Disney Company isn’t currently offering any sales or discounts on new Magic Key passes.

 However, you could effectively save a little money by purchasing a discount ticket to the parks and then upgrading to the Magic Key program.